Jayich-Lab/RaSH_synthesis/README.md

 ## Procedure

-1) Put one H<sub>2</sub>S detector in the fumehood, and a second outside of the fumehood.
+1) Put one H<sub>2</sub>S detector in the fume hood, and a second outside of the fume hood.
 2) Fill a graduated cylinder with 50 mL of DI water.
 Put 21 g of CuSO4 into the graduated cylinder.
 Stir the solution until saturated.
 3) Put 5 g of FeS into the three-neck flask using a funnel.
 4) Make sure that the addition funnel valve is closed, and replace the funnel from the previous step with the addition funnel.